-Requirements Supporting Guidance 1.
-Health and Wellbeing EXPECTATIONS should be set out in the Health and Wellbeing Policy and built into the strategic planning and decision making processes.
-2. Clear H&S GOALS AND PLANS must be established, ensuring that risks are evaluated and legal requirements met.
-OHAG GN 1.1 BITC Guidance 3.
-OWNERSHIP FOR DELIVERY must be established through clear roles and responsibilities working to a professional code of ethics, allocating competent resources, actively engaging and communicating with employees, safety representatives and employee representatives, suppliers/contractors and others on health and wellbeing issues, and ensuring that documented systems are in place and maintained to deliver these expectations.
-British Medical Association guidelines Nursing & Midwifery Council (Code of Conduct) 4.
-PERFORMANCE should be measured against health and wellbeing performance measures, annual objectives, business self appraisal, assurance audits, feedback from stakeholders and through effective health reporting and investigation.
-(00000) 5.
+- Health and Wellbeing EXPECTATIONS should be set out in the Health and Wellbeing Policy and built into the strategic planning and decision making processes. - 2.
+Clear H&S GOALS AND PLANS should be established, ensuring that risks are evaluated and legal requirements met. - 3.
+OWNERSHIP FOR DELIVERY should be established through clear roles and responsibilities working to a professional code of ethics, allocating competent resources, actively engaging and communicating with employees, safety representatives and employee representatives, suppliers/contractors and others on health and wellbeing issues, and ensuring that documented systems are in place and maintained to deliver these expectations. - 4.
+PERFORMANCE should be measured against health and wellbeing performance measures, annual objectives, business self-appraisal, assurance audits, feedback from stakeholders and through effective health reporting and investigation. - 5.
 CONTINUOUS IMPROVEMENT will take place by promoting the sharing of health and wellbeing lessons learned inside and outside the company through regular analysis and review against this health and wellbeing programme.